yjcyun/frontend_mentor/guru/invoice-app/README-template.md

 - Table component on invoice summary: How can I reduce the amount CSS?
 Should I have used CSS Grid / CSS flexbox instead of HTML table elements?
 Using CSS grid/flexbox might've been easier but what about semantic html? accessibility?
 Galaxy fold

 - I have a computed function which accepts an argument.
 Can I not pass in a prop as an argument? and call it in template?
-I need to use `methods` instead of `computed`
+I need to use `methods` instead of `computed`.
+Still not sure when to use methods and when to use computed

 - Need to create custom select component to customize the look

+- When there's no scrollbar, linear gradient background in the form shouldn't be displayed vs when there's a scrollbar, it should be displayed.
+Learned to use VueJS lifecyle method.
+1)mounted(): function will execute before creating the components.
+2)beforeUnmount to clean up any event listeners.
+And using v-bind in CSS.
+How do execute scrollbarHandler function everytime `element.scrollHeight` and `element.clientHeight` change?
+Bug: When new items are added, scrollbar appears and the linear-gradient background should appear but that's not happening

+- How to use string literals to type props? for example: I want the `mode = 'create' | 'edit'`

 ### Continued development